Nick Brand Photography

 Treat consistency as non-negotiable

 A firm's people page should look like one firm.
-When partners and associates are photographed in different styles, lighting and backgrounds, the page reads as disorganised.
-A single coordinated headshot day fixes this.
+When partners and associates are photographed in different styles, lighting and backgrounds — some at a previous firm, some on a phone, some years apart — the page reads as disorganised, and disorganised is the last thing a law firm wants to project.

 Plan partner portraits separately